Ym4n/Human-identification-capabilities/README.md

 # Human_identification_capabilities

-This repo build to demonstrate human identification capabilities -
+This repo is built to demonstrate human identification capabilities such as- -
-1) Detect new faces -  see a new person , remember his facial features in memory and classify it by name.
+1) Detect new faces - see a new person, remember his facial features in memory and classify it by name.
 2) Identification - see familiar person and say his name.

 My goal is to learn computer vision, image processing, GUI .
-I use [face_recognition](https://github.com/ageitgey/face_recognition) , opencv2 and Tkinter for this task.
+For this task I use [face_recognition](https://github.com/ageitgey/face_recognition) , [opencv2](https://pypi.org/project/opencv-python/) , [Tkinter](https://docs.python.org/3/library/tkinter.html) and [gTTS](https://gtts.readthedocs.io/en/latest/) .

-notes :
+Notes :
 1) The face_recognition library use "dlib" library.
-2) Behind the scenes - to detect face "dlib" use HOG(Histogram of Oriented Gradients) model.
+2) Under the hood - The library “dilb”, uses HOG(Histogram of Oriented Gradients) model in order to detect the face.
-I recommend reading this article to understand how the HOG works - https://medium.com/analytics-vidhya/a-take-on-h-o-g-feature-descriptor-e839ebba1e52
+In order to understand how HOG works, I recommend reading this article - https://medium.com/analytics-vidhya/a-take-on-h-o-g-feature-descriptor-e839ebba1e52

-3) This repo build on raspberry pi 4 + pi camera -FYI the FPS is very slow.
+3) This repo was built on raspberry pi 4 + pi camera -FYI the FPS is very slow.
-4) This repo still use raspistill ,raspistill has been replaced by libcamera.
+4) This repo still uses raspistill ,raspistill has been replaced by libcamera.
-5) For Text-to-Speech I use gTTS library. https://gtts.readthedocs.io/en/latest/  (need internet connection)
+5) I used gTTS library to create For Text-to-Speech - FYI need internet connection .

 # Get startted